6 Best DVD Menu Creators and How to Design Custom Disc Menus in 2026

 DVD Flick

 DVD Flick is also a free DVD menu maker that offers several built-in menu templates.
-It can be used to turn video files into a DVD while creating a menu with navigation features.
+It can turn video files into a DVD while creating a menu with navigation features.
 In the Menu settings, DVD Flick provides six classic menu styles: Mosaic, Orange LED, Plasma Sphere, Simple Black, Simple White, and The Party.

 Compatible OS: Windows